 Abdominal pain is pain that originates between the chest and the pelvis.
 Abdominal pain can be cramp-like, achy, dull, or sharp.
 It is often called stomachache.

-These symptoms may indicate that you have drunk a liquid that upset your stomach.
 The combined symptoms of abdominal pain and frequent urination are common in a number of conditions related to the urinary tract, cardiovascular system, or reproductive system.
 In these cases, other symptoms are usually present.

 Common causes of abdominal pain and frequent urination include:

 Seek medical help if your symptoms are severe and last more than 24 hours.

 Also seek medical help if abdominal pain and frequent urination are accompanied by:

 - blood in your urine or stool